Tech related issues and stories

 Everything went well on the first day a merchant started taking school lunch orders until they got to the school

 and discovered all the thermal tickets on the hot lunches had turned black.
-We swapped the thermal printer out

-2023 Melbourne.
+2024 Melbourne.
 It seems I've led a boring work and tech life since leaving Luxembourg.